-Section 2.
-Continuous Service.
+Section 21.2 Continuous Service.
 Continuous service shall be service unbroken by separation from the City service, except that time spent by an employee on military leave, Peace Corps, vacation leave, sick leave, or other authorized leave with pay.
 Time spent on other types of authorized leave without pay will not count as part of continuous service except employees returning from such leave, or employees who were laid off, shall be entitled to credit for service prior to the leave.

-Section 3.
+Section 21.3 Responsibility.
 Employees shall be responsible for initiating requests for and using vacation credit.
-Any such vacation leave shall be for no longer than what the employee shall earn in that calendar year.

-Section 4.
+Section 21.4 Vacation Accrual Limits.
 Accumulation of vacation leave is to be discouraged.
 Subject to the operating requirements of the City, employee’s accrual limit cannot exceed four hundred (400) hours of accrual.
 Any accrued vacation in excess of this amount will be forfeited on a pay-period basis.
 Upon separation, a maximum of two hundred forty (240) hours of vacation will be converted to pay; any amount in excess of two hundred forty (240) hours will be forfeited.

-Section 5.
+Section 21.5 Limit on Payout.
 An employee who terminates for any reason prior to the initial twelve (12) months of service shall not be entitled to cash compensation in lieu of vacation leave.

-Section 6.
-Upon termination of a regular full-time employee due to the employee’s death, a lump-sum payment shall be paid for all earned but unused vacation credits at his/her current rate of pay.
+Section 21.6 Payout Upon Death.
+Upon termination of a regular full-time employee due to the employee’s death, a lump-sum payment shall be paid for all earned but unused vacation credits at their current rate of pay.

-Section 7.
+Section 21.7 Leave Without Pay.
 Vacation leave shall not be earned during the time an employee is off work due to leaves without pay or long-term disability.

 ARTICLE 22 - HEALTH AND WELFARE